dkalsan/ai-learning/paper_ssim_autoencoder/README.md

 # (WIP) SSIM Autoencoder

-This is an implementation of the following paper "Improving Unsupervised Defect Segmentation by Applying Structural Similarity to Autoencoders" available at <https://arxiv.org/abs/1807.02011>\
+This is an approximate implementation of the following paper "Improving Unsupervised Defect Segmentation by Applying Structural Similarity to Autoencoders" available at <https://arxiv.org/abs/1807.02011>\
-The SSIM index function is an adaption of the DSSIM function provided at <https://github.com/keras-team/keras-contrib/blob/master/keras_contrib/losses/dssim.py>
+The SSIM loss function is cloned from <https://github.com/Po-Hsun-Su/pytorch-ssim>

 ### Notes:
 All the code optimizations are more than welcome!